 What do you pick?
 Look up one of their tv/radio advertisements.
 Watch it carefully.
-Describe it below, and state what type of advertising techniques are used in it.

-Your turn!
-Write a script about your favorite product that could be used to advertise it.
-Use a different advertising technique than the commercial above.
+Describe it below, as of advertising techniques are used in it. nd state what type Your turn!
+Write a script about your favorite product that could be used to advertise it advertising technique than the commercial above.
+Use a different